epsrc-abcd/abcd-website/cocopops/README.md

 ======

 * Dimitris: organise catering.
-* Roly: compile list of additional invitees.
+* Roly: update website with notes on the format.
 * Roly: email all invitees for final confirmation of attendance.

 Talk proposals